How to Create a Customer Journey Map from Scratch

 For example, if you sell design software, your personas may be graphic designers, project managers, creative directors, architects, etc. Make the personas as detailed as possible based on the information you have.
 Then, you can build a customer journey map for each of the main personas you’re interested in.

-In order to map the customer journey, use a generic rubric as the backbone of the customer experience.
+In order to map the customer journey, use a generic template as the backbone of the customer experience.
 This usually revolves around the following stages (which can be even more granular depending on a business’s needs):

 This is just an example; you can choose a different system, like separating the consideration and research stages, merging decision and purchase, or adding stages like onboarding, after-sales customer relationship, online advocacy, and so on.